feinstaub/feinstaub.github.io/asr/index.md

 Support
 -------

 You would like to support the project by donating money?
 This is not possible right now.
-Until now, asr is **vegware**, which means if you like the software, then think of your fellow but hidden sentient beings: they are happy for everyone who is skipping or replacing one or more meals which would contain diary products or eggs.

 Similar Tools